Searching ...

 Duckpond is close to downtown Gainesville and features a vibrant arts scene with several galleries, shops, and live music venues.
 The Thomas Center Gardens are an oasis in the city with gorgeous spring blooms.

-Expect to find Colonial-style and old Florida architecture homes.
+Expect to find Colonial-style and old Florida architecture homes in the local housing market.
 The December 2022 market had 13 homes for sale listed at a median of $343,800.
 The most expensive listing was $949,400.

 Haile Plantation